 |Mevalonate Kinase Deficiency (MKD) also known as Hyper IgD Syndrome (HIDS)|

-MKD (HIDS) is an inherited auto inflammatory disease that is caused by an inherited autosomal recessive gene mutation of the mevalonate kinase gene (MVK), from both parents.
+MKD (HIDS) is an inherited auto inflammatory disease that is most often caused by an inherited autosomal recessive gene mutation of the mevalonate kinase gene (MVK), from both parents.
 However, there are cases of single-mutation dominant HIDS.
 Also, there are some that are clinically diagnosed with HIDS, where the patient has all the symptoms and findings associated with this disease, but the genetic mutation(s) have not been found with the current genetic testing.

 Over 80% of HIDS patients also have high IgA levels along with high IgD levels.
 During an attack, leukocytosis, high levels of C-reactive protein (CRP) and serum amyloid A are noted.
 Mevalonate aciduria is also noted in many cases.

 Hyper IgD Syndrome (HIDS) presents with longer episodes of flare-ups than CAPS, and a different rash.
 Once the attack is over, patients are free of symptoms, but it may take awhile for the joint pain and skin rash to fully disappear.
 Patients can have attacks off and on throughout their life, and patients can sometimes be free of symptoms for many months or even years in some cases.
 Generally, patients have the greatest frequency of HIDS attacks during childhood through adolescence.
-Amyloidosis is not seen in HIDS.